TruptiAShetty/Devlop/env/ec2/README.md

     2. cd to the env folder and then we can see the of ec2 & rds
     3. cd to ec2 folder and then type command "terraform workspace" by typing this command .
 It can been shown in which workspace basically we are in the "default" workspace.
        NOTE :Workspaces in Terraform are simply independently managed state files.
 A workspace contains everything that Terraform needs to manage a given collection of infrastructure, and separate Workspaces function like completely separate working directories.
 We can manage multiple environments with Workspaces.
-    4. Change the parameter vpc_id in dev-terraform.tfvars (which is created from jenkins folder)
+    4. Change the parameter vpc_id in dev-terraform.tfvars (which is created from env/vpc folder)
-    5. Change the parameter subnet_id in dev-terraform.tfvars (which is created from jenkins_folder).
+    5. Change the parameter subnet_id in dev-terraform.tfvars (which is created from env/vpc folder).
 According to the requirement ec2 should deploy in the private_subnet so pass the parameter of subnet_id as a private_subnet.
-    6. Change the parameter public_subnets in dev-terraform.tfvars (which is cretaed from jenkins_folder).
+    6. Change the parameter public_subnets in dev-terraform.tfvars (which is cretaed from env/vpc_folder) & change the parameter of private_subnet_ids for the selection subnet for the vpc endpoints
     7. After that we should configure s3 backend by using "terrform init" command.
     8.senciorio :
        8.1 Then we should create workspace by using command "terraform workspace new dev"